Sylvial-00/VFR-LED-map-Saskatchewan/README.md

 - https://github.com/aeharding/metar-taf-parser/blob/main/example/src/helpers/metarTaf.ts
   - Used to help parse more of the aviation gov data.
 I use it alongside my own rudimentary parsing to double check and to make category checking easier.
 - https://github.com/MerlinLuchs/Weather-on-Waveshare
   - Used to control the e-ink display.
-I did change a bit of the code to add the location of the current displayed weather and to move around icons.
+I did change a bit of the code to add the location of the current displayed weather and to move around icons, change size of icons and text as well.

 ## What does this do